top of page

 Written-Down Value (WDV) of Assets

-The depreciation amount is determined by applying the prescribed percentage on the asset's WDV, as per the Income Tax Act.
+According to section 32(1) of the IT act, the depreciation amount is determined by applying the prescribed percentage on the asset's WDV, as per the Income Tax Act.
 The asset's true cost determines its WDV.
-In order to calculate depreciation, we must understand what "WDV" and "Actual Cost" entail.
+To calculate depreciation, we must understand what "WDV" and "Actual Cost" entail.

 WDV is defined under the Income Tax Act as: